-You’ve got your high heels on and are ready to paint the town – as they say: work hard, play hard.
+You’ve got your night out look on and are ready to paint the town – as they say: work hard, play hard.
 But regardless of what your game plan is, the end goal should always be to make it home in one piece!
-Whether you’re hitting up a party or dancing at the clubs, take into account these simple tips to ensure you have a safe night out.
+Whether you're hitting up a party or dancing at the clubs, take into account these simple tips to ensure you have a safe night out.

 Go in Groups